 Put everything in the blender and blend with 1 cup of crushed ice at high speed for 5 sec.
 Pour unstrained into a hollowed out pineapple (or goblet) fill up with more crushed ice if needed.

 As for the syrup – make a rich simple syrup (it takes 5-10 minutes) with 2:1 (or make a 1;1 syrup if you prefer a lighter one, but personally I prefer a more rich viscous syrupy syrup, it just add that mouth feel to the cocktail and richness) with dark demerara sugar and water and when the sugar is dissolved by heating it up, add banana chunks to it from one half fresh banana and mash it with a fork then take off from heat and leave to cool and set for a couple hours or overnight ( I did overnight, it deepens the flavor)

-1 oz orange juice
+1.5 oz fresh squeezed blood orange juice

 0.75 oz fresh lime juice